-Rain barrels capture and store the rainwater running off your rooftop.
-The harvested rainwater can be stored for later use; released slowly over time to infiltrate properly; or used immediately to water lawns and landscaped areas, fill ponds or fountains, or wash cars.
+Rain barrels capture and store the rainwater running off a rooftop.
+The harvested rainwater can be stored for later use; released slowly over time to infiltrate properly; or used immediately for watering lawns and landscaped areas, or washing vehicles.

 How a Rain Barrel Works

 Rain barrels connect to the downspout from your roof.
-They should be located in an easily accessible area, not too far from the area where you intend to use the stored water (i.e., a garden or lawn).
+They should be located in an easily accessible area and not too far from the area where you intend to use the stored water (e.g., a garden or lawn).

-To facilitate the use of gravity, rain barrels should be placed on the highest elevation that is workable, or on a small stand.
-Rain barrels should also have an overflow valve that directs water away from the foundation of your house.
+To facilitate the use of gravity, rain barrels should be placed on the highest elevation that is workable or on a small stand.
+Rain barrels should also have an overflow device that directs water away from the foundation of your house.

 Benefits of Rain Barrels to the Homeowner